ncbi/elastic-blast-docs/docs/source/configuration.rst

     The name may contain only lowercase alphanumerics and ‘-’, must start with a letter and end with an alphanumeric, and must be no longer than 40 characters.

+    **Note**: This name must be unique for each of your ElasticBLAST searches, otherwise this may lead to undefined behavior.

     * Default: ``elasticblast-${USER}``
     * Values: String